stdtabs/stdtabs.github.io/docs/api-renderer.vextab.md

 VexTab format is supplied by vexflow.com.
 If you want to know more about VexTab format, there is a [good tutorial](http://www.vexflow.com/vextab/tutorial.html).

-Tabs can be rendered as VexTab strings track-by-track.
+PhpTabs can render a track as a VexTab string.

 ## Quick Usage